 The natural enemy of a harmonious conference call is the mute button.
 It often happens that someone presses this button to cough, to sneeze, to answer emails parallel to the call, to make the espresso machine grind and gurgle (or for 1000 other reasons) and then later forgets that nobody can hear him or her.
 The bitterness grows from minute to minute as that person tries to take the floor, and the other participants talk naturally through their contribution!
 The experience of being treated like thin air (“Doctor, everyone ignores me.” – “Next, please!”) can create real aggression, which lingers in the ladies and gentlemen concerned long after they have finally found out the cause.

-In conference calls with many participants not conducted in their own mother tongue, you learn to appreciate the type of “American ex-military” who answers questions simply with “Yes, Sir” or “No, Mam”.
+In conference calls with many participants not conducted in their own mother tongue, you learn to appreciate the type of “American ex-military” who answers questions simply with “Yes, sir” or “No, ma‘am”.
 Protracted discussion often leads to a certain disorientation among the majority of participants, and once you’ve lost the thread, it is difficult to pick up again quickly!

-At international meetings, native speakers have a home advantage right from the start, and everyone else can count themselves lucky if this advantage is not exploited politically by speaking too fast and rhetorical “smoke and mirrors.”
+In international meetings, native speakers have a home advantage right from the start, and everyone else can count themselves lucky if this advantage is not exploited politically by speaking too fast and using rhetorical “smoke and mirrors.”
 Participants who are familiar with each other can help each other by using a parallel chat.
-Questions such as “Did you understand what she just said?” or “What dialect is that?” (“Texas!” – “Oh…”) can be answered quickly via chat.
+Questions such as “Did you hear what she just said?” or “What dialect is that?” – “Texas!” – “Oh…” can be answered quickly via chat.